 Sec.
 161.060.
 REMOVAL OF COMMISSION MEMBER.
-Provides that a member of the commission is a county officer described by Section 87.012(15) (relating to a county officer whose office is created under the constitution or other law of this state) and is authorized to be removed as provided by Chapter 87 (Removal of County Officers from Office; Filling of Vacancies) if, after trial, the jury finds good cause for removal, including failure to pay local, state, or federal taxes when due; violation of the ethics code adopted by the commission; conviction of a felony or misdemeanor; excessive absenteeism as determined by the commission; and official misconduct.
+Authorizes a member of the commission to be removed as provided by Chapter 87 (Removal of County Officers from Office; Filling of Vacancies) if, after trial, the jury finds good cause for removal, including failure to pay local, state, or federal taxes when due; violation of the ethics code adopted by the commission; conviction of a felony or misdemeanor; excessive absenteeism as determined by the commission; and official misconduct.